-Here are a few examples of business leaders, athletes, and celebrities who grew from their failure.
+Here are a few examples of business leaders, athletes, and celebrities who grew from their failures.

 The founder of Dyson vacuums once stated that he failed over 5,000 times before eventually developing a cordless vacuum that works well.

-The Beatles were rejected from their first record label; however, they later became one of the most influential rock bands of the past century.
+The Beatles were rejected by their first record label; however, they later became one of the most influential rock bands of the past century.

 Michael Jordan was cut from his high school basketball team.
 He later went on to be regarded as THE greatest professional basketball player in history.

 Properly applied, Frankl’s incredible story of perseverance in some of the harshest and vile circumstances of our world’s history could be a benefit to people who are looking to challenge themselves to be better.
 Executive coaching can help facilitate what we learn from Frankl’s teaching and further apply additional science to effective leadership.

 One such example can be derived from a study conducted by Northwestern Kellogg School.
 This study analyzed scientists who applied for grants early in their careers.
 They categorized those who received money for their research as the “success group”, and those who did not as the “failure group”.

 They tracked how many of the scientific papers from each group had cited work throughout the next decade.
 Those who were part of the “failure group” were 6.1% more likely to have a cited paper than those in the “success group.”
 The study concluded the failure group learned from their unmet goals and developed as needed to become more skilled within their field.
 Many people who are leaders have already had a lot of success in their careers.
 Engaging an executive coach can help push a leader beyond their success and further elevate the ceiling of their potential.